MLblog/jads_kaggle/CONTRIBUTING.md

 1. <a href="https://github.com/MLblog/jads_kaggle/fork">Fork the repository</a>
 2. Clone your fork: `git clone https://github.com/<YOUR_GITHUB_USERNAME>/jads_kaggle.git`
 3. Create a new branch based on `master`: `git checkout -b my-feature master`.
 The branch name should explain what functionality it is supposed to add or modify.
 4. Setup your virtual Python enviroment using the latest `anaconda` version (currently `3.6`).
-Check the [Notes](#notes-on-process) below if you feel uncomfortable with this step.
+Check the [Notes](#setting-up-a-virtual-environment) for how do to that.
    Make sure you activate the environment everytime you start working on the project.
 5. Implement your changes.
 6. Check that everything is OK in your branch:
    - Check it for PEP8: `flake8 <path_to_source_folder/>`.